Late Saturday night was a turning point for Occupy Portland. Though

 wonderful force, I found myself standing in front of Chapman Square with

-hundreds of dedicated souls- and we were together.
-We knew
+hundreds of dedicated souls- and we were

 we were going to hold our park.
 One young man spoke